particle-iot/docs/src/content/guide/getting-started/connect.md

 If your device is not connecting, try troubleshooting [here](http://support.particle.io/).

-More info on the CLI is available [here](/photon/cli).

-Once you've finished connecting your device, head over to [the next section](/guide/modes) to learn about the different modes for your device.
+Once you've finished connecting your device, head over to [the next section](/../../modes) to learn about the different modes for your device.